ResearchStack/ResearchStack/docs/FILEACCESS.md

 If data is being stored remotely, any individual call has the potential to fail, so exception handling is going to be a critical issue.

+## FileAccess

+This interface handles file access.
+It needs to deal with authentication as well as data reads and writes.
+There are a set of standard implementations.
+If you need something custom, see code and javadocs.

+### ClearFileAccess

+Unencrypted local file storage.
+This is simple, but obviously an issue if you need encrypted data.

+### AesFileAccess

+256 AES local encryption.
+User is prompted with a passcode on first access.
+This is used to generate encryption keys, etc.

+## Implementation

+ResearchStackApplication should return and implementation of FileAccess.
+That defines the protocol used.

+To see the proper call sequence, see PassCodeActivity.
+File interactions need to be delayed until initFileAccess is called on FileAccess, and the FileAccess implementation is successfully initialized.